ResearchComputing/Documentation/docs/cloud/aws/getting-started/aws-console-access.md

 ![](images/aws-console-access/select-region.png)
 Once logged in, you have a 60 minute session.
 You will be asked to log back in and re-authenticate using MFA when your session expires.

-Couldn't find what you need?
-[Provide your feedback on these docs!](https://forms.gle/bSQEeFrdvyeQWPtW9)